quakelive-server-standards/quakelive-server-standards/configs/evolved/_example/README.md

 ## History

 *Note: Work in versions which increment with every change.
 Start at version 1.
-State what you have added and what you have removed.*
+State what you have added, changed or or removed.
+A change also subsumes a changed reason for a specific value of a cvar.*

 ### Version 2